 We’ve also seasoned the marinated meat with a pinch of kosher salt on each side to further enhance the flavors.

-For Next Time: We want to try injecting some of the marinade into the meat before pressure cooking.
-LOL~ 😛 So, that’s it for now.
+For Next Time: We want to try injecting some of the marinade into the meat before pressure cooking. hehe~ So, that’s it for now.

-Now it’s YOUR turn to take out your pressure cooker and cook some Char Siu (Chinese BBQ Pork) in Pressure Cooker!
-What do you think of this recipe?
-Leave us a comment and rate it!
-See you in the comments 🙂
+Now it’s your turn to take out your pressure cooker and cook some Instant Pot Char Siu (Chinese BBQ Pork)!

 - A pinch Kosher salt to season

-- Brush the pork: Mix 2 tablespoons (30 ml) of light soy sauce with honey in a small bowl.
-This sauce is to give some killer sweetness and color to the outer layer of the pork butt meat.
+- Apply Honey Sauce: Mix 2 tbsp (30 ml) regular soy sauce with honey in a small bowl. *Pro Tip: This sauce is to give some killer sweetness and color to the outer layer of the pork butt meat.
 Brush this honey sauce generously onto the pork butt meat.

-- Place pork in oven: Preheat oven to 450°F. Place pork in oven and cook for roughly 4 - 6 minutes per side until the honey sauce on both sides are browned with some black bits.
+- Broil Pork in Oven: Preheat oven to 450°F. Place pork in oven and broil for roughly 4 - 6 minutes per side until the honey sauce on both sides are browned with some black bits.

-- Serve: Serve the char siu with rice or noodles and the leftover honey sauce on the side.
+- Serve: Serve the tasty char siu with rice or noodles and the leftover honey sauce on the side.
+Enjoy~ 🙂